geemi725/Covid_CG_mappings/README.md

 These structures are generated as a milestone of the research project proposed for the [MOLSSI Seed-Fellowship](https://molssi.org/2020b-seed-software-fellows/) (Fellowship agreement No.480388) supported by the National Science Foundation.

-## For Citation
+## For Citations

-If you use these models or our model to generate CG mappings, please cite our paper [https://doi.org/10.1039/D0SC02458A]
+If you use these models or our model to generate CG mappings, please cite our [paper](https://doi.org/10.1039/D0SC02458A)

 ```